Singosgu/Singosgu/README.md

 - 2016-2012  Unilevery China
 - 2012-2013  Autoliv China
 - 2013-2017  Ford APA
-- 2017 to present HuaJu China
+- 2017 to present GreaterWMS

 📫 How to touch me:
 Each email you can contact me at once